rieckpil/progmot/content/blog/one-year-course-release.md

 Once I had the entire recordings for the next batch ready, I started the editing process.
 As a first step I extracted the audio from the recording and opened it in Audacity.
 There I might same adjustments to the sound (e.g. remove background noise).
 I took the Audacity export back to kdenlive and replaced the old audio.

-Next, I started the video editting.
+Next, I started the video editing.
 I didn't add any fancy animations or transitions to the videos and only focussed on removing the misspellings and separating videos.
-So a 90 minute recording block usually resulted in 50 minute content which was splitted in up to 4-5 separate videos.
+So a 90-minute recording block usually resulted in 50 minute content which was splitting in up to 4-5 separate videos.

 ## The Technical Setup For Hosting the Course

+The decision for hosting the video course lessons fell to Vimeo.
+They offer a feature to protect the playback of videos only on allowed hosts.
+This is a bit more _secure_ compared to uploading the videos to YouTube and making them private.

 I then uploaded the rendered videos to [Vimeo](https://share.vimeo.com/mail75) for the integration in the online course later on.
-For Vimeo I picked their paid plan for 6€ each month.
+For Vimeo, I picked their paid plan for 6 € each month.
 In comparison to YouTube, you can add more fine-grained security settings where your videos can be embedded.
 This makes unintended downloading and sharing more complicated.

 While I've worked through several courses on Udemy and similar platform myself, I encountered soon that these platforms are not the best when it comes to small course creators.
 While they do some marketing for your course and clearly have a big audience that search for various topics every day, their payment structure is not what I was looking for.

 I was looking for an alternative.
 Lean technical setup yet full control over the audience.

-As my blog is running on WordPress and I'm heavily using plugins of the [Thrive Suite](https://thrivethemes.com/affiliates/ref.php?id=12012), I started to investigate their online course plugin: Thrive Apprentice.
+As my blog is running on WordPress, and I'm heavily using plugins of the [Thrive Suite](https://thrivethemes.com/affiliates/ref.php?id=12012), I started to investigate their online course plugin: Thrive Apprentice.

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
-The visitors also stay on my side and I have full control over the content.
+The visitors also stay on my side, and I have full control over the content.

 For [Thrive Apprentice](https://thrivethemes.com/affiliates/ref.php?id=12012) you need both a eCommerce Provider and a video hosting solution.
 For the eCommerce provider, I've picked [SendOwl](https://www.sendowl.com?r=db519) as their offerings and pricing are quite reasonable (current plan is $26/month).
 Vimeo is one of the supported video hosting solutions and the integration works by just copying the link.